rac14/AltFinder-PM4/README.md

 # AltFinder-PM4
+Are you tired cuz someone is ban evading your server?
+Try this plugins!!!!!!

+What does this plugin do?
+I also dont know(Joke)
-You can alias someone and see how many alts they have
+This plugin allows you to alias a player on how many alts they have thats it dont expect some plugin description